A glimpse into my novels

 “You are a genius my friend; that’s how it went, that is why you are the boss.
 The way you made them all think that it was their idea, the whole sting and fish farm.
 Having them united as the one hundred and one percent team was a great idea.
 I give you credit Charlie; as they say, you are the man.”
 Thinking to himself; I am controlling everything, but better to give credit to others.
 If it fails, I carry no blame, it was someone else’s concept.
 If it makes good, I give credit to others, making allies and seen as a great guy to everyone; while in reality, I benefit from the plan, indifferent to who gets credit for disclosing the idea.
 Sort of like a race car driver who has nothing to do with building the racetrack, drives his car and wins the race.

 “Oh, not so easy Bill.
 The 101 was a beneficial coincidence.
-You made that woman take the credit for the fish farm; we will follow those small fish till they grow bigger, what a plan we have going.
+You made your lover with small tits and big balls to take the credit for the fish farm; we will follow those small fish till they grow bigger, what a plan we have going.
 It sounds almost illegal.”

 “I’ll drink to that and to your mistress Judy.”